 Affected by coronavirus (COVID-19)?

 The best option for everyone’s health and safety is to do as much as possible online, or over the phone.
-You no longer have to attend a Centrelink office with ID to register, or wait on the phone.
+You do not have to attend a Centrelink office with ID to register, or wait on the phone.
 You can now prove your identity over the phone and lodge an intent to claim online through MyGov.

-If you are new to Centrelink, new streamlined processes have been implemented to register for Centrelink payments online.
-Centrelink will then contact you directly to confirm your identity, give you a Customer Reference Number (CRN) and a linking code to set up your access to your Centrelink online account.
+New streamlined processes have been implemented to register for Centrelink payments online.
+Centrelink will then contact you directly to confirm your identity, give you a Customer Reference Number (CRN) and a linking code to set up your access to your Centrelink online account through MyGov.
 The next step is to finalise your claim.

 Centrelink services can be accessed online, by phone, or by visiting a service centre.
 Specialist services (social work and financial information) are now only available online or by phone.